Do you want help with your academic appeal?

 Division

-The Division will also be notified of the Decision, and it will make note of any remedies ordered by the panel on the Student's transcript and academic record, such as changes to course marks, etc.
+The Division will also be notified of the Decision, and it will make note of any remedies ordered by the panel on the Student's transcript and academic record, such as changes to course marks, etc. Remedies imposed on the Student by the Academic Appeals Committee may also be published on the Repository of Student Information (ROSI).

 Academic Board

-Summaries of all decisions are reported semi-annually to the Academic Board, a sub-committee of the Governing Council.
+Academic Appeals Committee decisions are reported semi-annually to the Academic Board, a sub-committee of the Governing Council.

 The decision of the Academic Appeals Committee is final.
 An appeal to the AAC is the last internal avenue at the University, as governed in the Terms of Reference for the AAC.

-All of your normal University appeal routes related to the academic appeals process and policy have been exhausted.
+All of your University appeal routes related to the academic appeals process and policy have been exhausted.